JGIBristol/digital-chemistry-checklist/CONTRIBUTING.md

-# Contributing to Chemspeed Helper
+# Contributing to `Digital Chemistry Checklist`

-Welcome to the `chemspeed-helper` repository!
+Welcome to the `Digital Chemistry Checklist` repository!
 We're excited you're here and want to contribute.

 If you have any questions that aren't discussed below, please let us know by opening an [issue][issues_link]!

 Before you start you'll need to set up a free [GitHub][link_github] account and sign in.
 Here are some [instructions][link_signupinstructions].

-If you need help with anything on this page, we're happy to help you, just [ping Natalie an email](mailto:NatalieThurlby@bristol.ac.uk?subject=[GitHub]%20Chemspeed%20Helper%20Help).
+If you need help with anything on this page, we're happy to help you, just [ping Natalie an email](mailto:NatalieThurlby@bristol.ac.uk?subject=[GitHub]%20Digital%20Chemistry%20Checklist%20Help).

 ## Joining the conversation
 Most of our discussions about the documentation will take place on open [issues][issues_link], and we'd like to welcome you to join the discussions there, which will help inform the core team about the work we plan on doing.

 ## Contributing through GitHub